spuder/MuteMe-arduino/README.md

 # MuteMe-Arduino

-MuteMe-Arduino is an open source imlementation of the wildly populare [MuteMe hardware device](https://muteme.com/).
+MuteMe-Arduino is an open source implementation of the wildly populare [MuteMe hardware device](https://muteme.com/).

 Visually see if you are muted in a zoom/teams meeting, and control your microphone with the touch of a button.